hexparrot/mineos-node/README.md

 - send commands to screen instance, server status ping
 - procfs polling
 - tracking of server addition and deletion for real-time updating in web-ui, as well as server logs
+- a knockout.js based web-ui, which can do all of the above functions except: restore from archive, backup from increment